 For most businesses, cloud computing has become an essential to prevent this.
 It allows you to access data from remote servers easily.
 Amazon takes cloud computing to the next level with AWS or Amazon Web Services.
 It is a reliable, flexible, cost-effective, and most importantly, scalable cloud computing platform.
 With mega-brands like Netflix turning to their services, most businesses are following suit.

-From IoT, Mobile tools, management tools, security tools, enterprise applicants to storage and a lot more, AWS offers several products that you can choose from based on your requirements.
+From IoT, Mobile tools, management tools, security tools, enterprise applicants to storage and a lot more, AWS offers over 200 fully featured services as of 2024.
 In this article, we will talk about the most important concern that most companies have- scalability.

 But before that, let us understand what scalability means.